 Razzia (Police Raid)

 DEFA, East Germany’s state-owned film production company, was formed in 1946—three years before post-war Germany’s Soviet sector would become its own country.
-Immediately after the war, the Office of Military Government, United States (OMGUS) was doing everything it could to hobble German film production in the western sectors, largely at the behest of the Hollywood … Continue reading Razzia (Police Raid)
+Immediately after the war, the Office of Military Government, United States (OMGUS) was doing everything it could to hobble German film production in the Western sectors, largely at the behest of the Hollywood …

 Somewhere in Berlin

-The East German film studio, DEFA, was founded in May, 1946.
-During the first few years in post-war Germany, it was, literally, the only game in town.
-While the Office of Military Government, United States (OMGUS) in the west dragged its feet on film production (mostly at the behest of Hollywood), the east got the … Continue reading Somewhere in Berlin
+The East German film studio, DEFA, was founded in May 1946.
+During the first few years in post-war Germany, it was literally the only game in town.
+While the Office of Military Government, United States (OMGUS) in the west dragged its feet on film production (mostly at the behest of Hollywood), the east got the …

 Sun Seekers

-In 1947, the Soviets began mining operations in the Schlema Valley in the southeastern region of Saxony.
-They called their mining company “Wismut,” the German word for bismuth, because they didn’t want the U.S. to know what they were really mining: uranium.
-After what happened at Hiroshima and Nagasaki, the Russians wanted to make sure … Continue reading Sun Seekers
+In 1947, the Soviets began their mining operations in the Schlema Valley in the southeastern region of Saxony.
+They called their mining company “Wismut,” the German word for bismuth, because they didn’t want the U.S. to know they were really mining uranium.
+After what happened at Hiroshima and Nagasaki, the Russians wanted to make sure …

 The Murderers Are Among Us